 How would you give someone a link to your social media profiles?
 How would you give a link to your Twitter, to your Facebook Business page?
 To your Instagram?

-People do this tactic now.
+People use this tactic now.
 They say “I’m @someaccount”, or “I’m @myaccount”.

 Because of this, you will want to claim your brand’s name as close as possible to the brand.
 You will also want to claim any other synonyms and amalgamations of your brand name (and maybe your own).

 Let’s look at this example below.
 You will see how effective this is, and how you can select better names for accounts.